 Determine Your Returns Policy

 Offering free returns will help you qualify for Top Rated Plus and get seen in search results.
-It will also allow you to offer partial refunds without fear of negative Feedback.
+It will also allow you to offer partial refunds without fear of negative feedback.
 In other words, eBay is making it all but indispensable.

-We only recommend requiring the buyer to pay for shipping if you compete strictly on price and can’t undercut your competitors otherwise.
+We only recommend requiring the buyer to pay for return shipping if you compete strictly on price and can’t undercut your competitors otherwise.

-Don’t Ignore Guaranteed Delivery
+Don’t Avoid Guaranteed Delivery

 Always offer eBay Guaranteed Delivery if you need to win Best Pick or Our Pick.

-If you sell a unique product, Guaranteed Delivery will boost your visibility and make sure you stay competitive.
+Even if you sell a unique product, Guaranteed Delivery will boost your visibility and make sure you stay competitive.

 Update Your Store